constructores-destructores-en-cpp

 Default Constructor

 Every class must have a constructor.
-If we do not define one, the compiler will provide one automatically (without parameters or actions).
+If we don’t define one, the compiler will provide one automatically (without parameters or actions).

 Member Initialization

 Constructors allow initializing class members using an initialization list.
-This is preferable to initialization within the body of the constructor, especially for constant members or references.
+This is preferable to initialization inside the constructor body, especially for constant members or references.

 class MyClass {